-Obama to report for jury duty in Chicago
+Obama reports for jury duty in Chicago

-Washington (CNN)Former President Barack Obama is expected to report for jury duty in Chicago on Wednesday morning.
+Washington (CNN)Former President Barack Obama reported for jury duty in Chicago on Wednesday morning.

-The former President is expected to appear at Chicago's Daley Center alongside a Secret Service detail, CNN affiliate WLS reports.
+Obama departed his home in the Kenwood neighborhood of the city Wednesday morning with a motorcade of black SUVs in tow.
+The former President arrived at Chicago's Daley Center alongside his Secret Service detail shortly thereafter.

-Several black vans and SUVs were spotted outside his home in the Kenwood neighborhood early Wednesday morning.

-Cook County Chief Judge Timothy Evans told county commissioners Friday that Obama has been summoned for jury duty in Illinois in November, according to WLS.
+Cook County Chief Judge Timothy Evans told county commissioners that Obama has been summoned for jury duty in Illinois, according to WLS.

 The former president lives in Washington but maintains a home in Chicago.
 With a Harvard Law School degree, experience teaching law and eight years as commander in chief, he is a pretty decent candidate for jury duty.